Skip to content

 Omnisend vs Sendy

 Omnisend and Sendy are both popular choices in the email marketing platform space.
-Omnisend starts at $11/mo versus $69 one-time for Sendy.
-Omnisend offers a free plan (250 subscribers), while Sendy does not.
+Omnisend starts at $16/mo versus $69 one-time for Sendy.
+Omnisend offers a free plan (250 contacts, 500 emails/month), while Sendy does not.
 Omnisend has the edge with A/B testing, landing pages, SMS marketing.

 Quick Verdict